vmchale/archive-backpack/hstar/README.md

 Unlike other tar implementations, hstar has the `sanitize` subcommand which converts a file into a pax-compatible archive.

+`hstar` can change the compression based on command-line flags, like `bsdtar` and `arc` (this feature is missing from GNU tar and seemingly Schily tar).

 ### Compression

 hstar has near-parity with other command-line tar implementations with respect